 Vape pod systems are a great starter system and offer several benefits to users.
 These advantages include (but are not limited to):

-One of the biggest advantages to vape pod systems is the overall convenience.
+One of the biggest advantages of vape pod systems is the overall convenience.
 They are extremely portable, light, and discreet.
 No matter what size you choose, even the largest vape pod system available will still be smaller than an average box mod vaping device.